 After the tour, we found some wifi and saw that another walking tour was happening in 20 minutes all the way across the city.
 We jumped on the metro and rode off to San Javier to learn about Comuna 13.

 I had never heard of Comuna 13 nor had any expectations, Scott was the one excited about it and I was just excited to learn more about Colombia.
 What we learned was another example of change.
 Our guide grew up and still lived in Comuna 13, a neighborhood highly involved with the cartel at its height.
 It used to be one of the most dangerous neighborhoods in the most dangerous city in the world and is now a place of revival.

-In 2011 six bight orange escalators were installed in the side of the mountain to welcome visitors and tourists and make the once complicated to get to community, more accessible.
+In 2011 six bright orange escalators were installed on the side of the mountain to welcome visitors and tourists.
+They make the once complicated to get to community, more accessible.
 The escalators have been transformative and spurred other movements of change in the community.
 Throughout the main walking path, you can find brightly colored graffiti representing hope, change, unity, and rising.
 We even saw someone creating a mural on our walk!

 Remember how I said this trip was different for us?
 Well, this was the first time we took a tour bus for a day trip!

 It was oookkkk.
 I mean we enjoyed the day, but looking back probably would have done things differently.
 It just felt like they kept taking us to places that we were supposed to be impressed by but actually were pretty meh.
 If we did it again we would rent a scooter and visit the cities on our own.

 The best part was getting to climb El Peñón and visiting the town of Guatapé.
 We didn’t get enough time in either place, but then again if you know us at all you know we like to take our GOOD OLE TIME exploring new places so I’m not sure what would have been enough time.